-Figure 30: mf Console dialout-attr and dialout Commands Output Sample
+Figure 33: mf Console dialout-attr and dialout Commands Output Sample

 The command dialout is asynchronous command; because of that mf console is unable to return its result immediately after the command was started.
 When you run this command, the system returns the message: "Accepted : <taskId>", where <taskId> - is identifier for the dialout task.
-If the command was implemented successfully you will receive the message: "Notify : <taskId> : Success", where <taskId> - the same task identifier that was assigned to dialout task and was shown in "Accepted" message; if the was any error during the command execution you will receive the message: "Notify : <taskId> : Error : <error message>", where <taskId> - once again the same task identifier and <error message> - the specific error message (for example "Conference not found", etc.).
+If the command was implemented successfully you will receive the message: "Notify : <taskId> : SUCCESS : <sessionId>", where <taskId> - the same task identifier that was assigned to dialout task and was shown in "Accepted" message and <sessionId> - the dialout call session identifier; if there was any error during the command execution you will receive the message: "Notify : <taskId> - once again the same task identifier and <error message> - the specific error message (for example "DID" or "AccessCode" reporting what is wrong in the command, etc.).